panzerdp/dmitripavlutin.com/content/posts/118-closure-interview/index.md

 Have fun!

-*If you need a refresh on closures, I recommend checking the post [A Simple Explanation of JavaScript Closures](/javascript-closure/).*
+If you need a refresh on closures, I recommend checking the post [A Simple Explanation of JavaScript Closures](/javascript-closure/).

+*Before I continue, allow me to make a recommendation.*

+*If you want to significantly improve your JavaScript knowledge, I recommend the amazingly useful ["Modern JavaScript From The Beginning 2.0"](https://www.traversymedia.com/a/2147528886/FqXWyazh) by Brad Traversy.
+Use the coupon code "DMITRI" and get up to 20% discount!*

 ```toc
 ```